Series Editor: Joseph Pearce

 Michael Hanke

 Michael Hanke obtained his PhD and his habilitation at German universities.
-He has published books on Roy Campbell and John Crowe Ransom; written articles on Renaissance, Romantic, and twentieth-century literature; and edited a sonnet anthology as well as several collections of critical essays, including one on the poetry of Charles Causley.
+He taught English Literature at the universities of Hamburg, Duisburg, and Gie�en; has published books on John Crowe Ransom, Roy Campbell, and German Expressionist poetry; has written many articles on English literature; and has edited several collections of critical essays.

 Mitchell Kalpakgian